jupyter/governance/software_subprojects.md

 - Follow the Jupyter [licensing guidelines and practices](./projectlicense.md).
 - Follow the Jupyter [trademark, branding, and intellectual property guidelines](./trademarks.md).
 - Conduct its activities in a manner that is open, transparent, and inclusive.
 This includes coordinating with the SSC and EC on mechanisms for information flow and updates to the broader community.
+- Maintain Subproject source code on GitHub in the [Project Jupyter GitHub enterprise organization](https://github.com/enterprises/jupyter).
-- Maintain a publicly visible Team Compass with a list of the Council members.
+- Maintain a publicly visible Team Compass with a list of the Subproject Council members.

 ## Incubator Subprojects